Cuttings - June

 Short Poems by Michael P. Garofalo

-Distributed on the Internet since September 1, 1999.
+This webpage was first distributed on the Internet in September of 1999.